frasey/frasey/README.md

 ### 👋 Hello, I'm Eilein!

 I'm from Edinburgh, Scotland and a career changer who recently graduated CodeClan's immersive Professional Software Development bootcamp.
+I'm actively looking for work as a junior developer.

+I started coding in 2022 and previously worked at the University of Edinburgh before leaving in 2023 to take the jump into changing my career path.
+I aspire to work in an enviroment that will be supportive in helping me further my new skills.

 ## Full Stack Projects